By: Weslee Clyde on April 9th, 2019

 Types of Test Sieves

-There are two types of sieves: dry test sieves and wet wash test sieves.
+There are two predominant types of test sieves used to conduct test sieve analysis.
+Depending on your sample material, you will either use dry test sieves or wet wash test sieves.

 Dry test sieves are used when the particles are free-flowing and can pass through openings with just a shaking or tapping motion.